b9Joker108/hummingbird_style/bodywork/Introduction_v1_02102025.md

 *

 ## Designated Mandatory Readings ##
+Choose one (1) according to your conscience and determination:
 * Either graze all (or any) at your leisure
 * Medium Graze circa nine (9) according to your capacity
 * Deep Graze circa five (5) with short piece (any modality) of reflection (artwork, written or performative), on content and learnings